pylattice/MitoTNT/docs/2_data_preparation.md

 **To perform tracking, mitochondria 3D image stacks needs to be segmented using MitoGraph for all time points.**
 Example dataset has been provided under `test_data/mitograph`, which are MitoGraph-segmented.
 You can skip this section if using the example dataset.

-## 1. Cell segmentation
+## 1. Convert 4D movie to 3D stacks
+If your data is a 4D hyperstack, you will need to save it into 3D image stacks for all timepoints.
+We have provided a utility script `convert_to_tiff.ipynb ` under `helper_scripts` directory for this purpose.

+## 2. Extract single cell patches for all timepoints
 MitoGraph and MitoTNT usually work with mitochondria in a single cell.
 This helps to avoid tracking mitochondria across different cells and reduces the computational time significantly.
-For this reason, single cell z-stacks need to be prepared.
-We have included a sample cell segmentation scripts `crop_image_using_ImageJ_ROI.ipynb` under `helper_scripts` directory, where it can read ImageJ ROI files to extract single cell patches for each timepoint.
-The users need to draw rectangular boxes in ImageJ and save as `.roi` selection files under a ROI folder for each movie.

-## 2. Save 3D image stacks in individual directories
-If your data is 4D image stacks, you will need to save it into 3D image stacks for individual timepoints.
-Each 3D image stack also needs to be placed in its own folder.
-We have provided a utility script `convert_to_tiff.ipynb ` under `helper_scripts` directory for this purpose.
+Also, in order to run MitoGraph for each 3D stack, we want to place it under a separate folder at the given timepoint.

-Example directory structure:
+Directory structure:

 - frame_0/frame_0.tif

 - frame_1/frame_1.tif
   ......

+We have included a sample cell segmentation script `crop_image_using_ImageJ_ROI.ipynb` under `helper_scripts` directory, where it can read ImageJ ROI files to extract single cell patches for each timepoint.
+The users need to draw rectangular boxes in ImageJ and save as `.roi` selection files under a ROI folder for the movie.

 ## 3. Run mitochondria segmentation
 To run MitoGraph on **command line** for one snapshot: